guedou/scapy-handson/trophies/new_protocol.md

 # Adding a new protocol

-This trophy shows you howto implement a new protocol into scapy.
+This trophy shows you howto implement a new protocol into Scapy.

 ## Tasks

 **task #1**

-- edit the `proto_trophy.py` template
+- edit the `templates/proto_trophy.py` file
 - modify the `GreHack` packet
 - add a `ByteField` named **id**
 - add a `ByteEnumField` named **type** (type 0 is called **Guess**, type 1 is